maximusKarlson/matplotlib/README.md

 pip install matplotlib
 ```

 After that you are ready to go.
+To start the Notebook with alle the deatailed information just click [here](https://github.com/maximusKarlson/matplotlib/blob/master/Matplotlib.ipynb)